TurnpikeWarrior/ocs-blazingpaddles/OAUTH_SETUP.md

 ## Notes

-- The application no longer uses email/password authentication
+- The application supports both email/password and OAuth authentication
-- All authentication is handled through Supabase Auth
+- Email/password login works without any OAuth setup
+- OAuth providers must be enabled in Supabase before they will work
-- User sessions are managed automatically by Supabase
+- User sessions are managed automatically by Supabase for OAuth users
 - The `users` table stores additional profile information (credits, role) separate from Supabase Auth